athieriot/grunt-hapi/README.md

 ## Getting Started
 This plugin requires Grunt `~0.4.2`
-And it is compatible with Hapi version 1.x and 2.x
+And is compatible with Hapi `9.3.x`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: